Asbestos in Makeup

 You probably don’t recognise many ingredients; however, some may be harmful when inhaled, ingested, or used over a long time.

-One hazard that has been included in makeup products throughout the years is asbestos.
+One hazard included in makeup products throughout the years is asbestos.

-This mined fibre has gained recent news coverage due to contamination in several types of cosmetics, as well as multi-purpose products like Johnson & Johnson’s baby powder.
+This mined fibre has gained recent news coverage due to contamination in several types of cosmetics and multi-purpose products like Johnson & Johnson’s baby powder.

 While asbestos is not a common ingredient in beauty and skincare, it can happen.

-I have had my own journey with asbestos, mesothelioma, a rare but terrible cancer that is caused by asbestos exposure, took my fathers life, which, as you can imagine, devastated my family.
+I have had my journey with asbestos, mesothelioma, a rare but terrible cancer caused by asbestos exposure, took my father’s life, which, as you can imagine, devastated my family.